andresebr/kumodd/README.md

     1. Login to the cloud account.
 After logging in, the page will request approval for the web service to access the cloud account.
     1. Approve the access.
 Then, kumodd stores the access credentials in the config directory.

-    Later use of kumodd will not prompt for login details again until the token expires or the generated file is deleted.

     If there is no local browser, kumod will instead print a URL for the login page of the cloud service.
     1. Copy the URL and paste it into a browser.